patrikpatrik/VisualStudio2026_Community_Edition_GLSL_shaders_syntax_highlighting_ONLY_FIX/README.md

 Partial solution to this problem was: Tools -> Options -> Text Editor -> File Extensions -> adding your extension `.glsl` and selecting the drop down menu such as Visual Studio C++.
 You would get the syntax highlighting *plus* error correction.
 However, this error correction becomes problematic because of certain parsing tokens to combine multi-staged shaders into one shader file which need more workarounds.
+For instance:
 ```
 #vertex shader
 #version 460 core